ionic-team/ionic-docs/.github/CONTRIBUTING.md

 When submitting pull requests, please keep the scope of your change contained to a single feature or bug.
 When in doubt, err on the side of smaller pull requests.
 If your pull request is a new feature, we would recommend opening an issue first to come to an agreement about the feature before putting in significant time.

 > **Note**: `tslint` will run automatically when you attempt to commit.
 Our lint rules extend [tslint-ionic-rules](https://github.com/ionic-team/tslint-ionic-rules).

 ---

+## Project Management

+Internally, the Ionic documentation team uses a [project board](https://github.com/ionic-team/ionic-docs/projects/3) to plan work on the docs.
+The lanes on the board are:

+- **Backlog** :file_cabinet: - Issues we plan to address, generally sorted by urgency
+- **On Deck** :baseball: - Issues to be addressed during the current sprint, pulled from backlog during sprint planning
+- **In Progress** :hammer: - Assigned issues that are currently being addressed
+- **Needs Review** :mag: - Pull requests and issues that have a pending review
+- **Done** :tada: - Issues that have been resolved

+If you're looking for issues to help out with, we'd recommend either asking about an issue in the backlog or checking for issues labeled [`help-wanted`](https://github.com/ionic-team/ionic-docs/labels/help%20wanted).

+---